American Civil War: Union blockade

 General Scott's Anaconda Plan, featuring a tightening naval blockade, forcing rebels out of Missouri along the Mississippi River, Kentucky Unionists sit on the fence, idled cotton industry illustrated in Georgia.

 By early 1861, General Winfield Scott had devised the Anaconda Plan to win the war with minimal bloodshed, calling for a blockade of the Confederacy to suffocate the South into surrender.
 Lincoln adopted parts of the plan but opted for a more active war strategy.
-In April 1861, Lincoln announced a blockade of all Southern ports; commercial ships could not get insurance, ending regular traffic.
-The South blundered by embargoing cotton exports before the blockade was fully effective; by the time they reversed this decision, it was too late.
+In April 1861, Lincoln announced a blockade of all Southern ports.
+Commercial ships could not get insurance, ending regular traffic.

+The South blundered by embargoing cotton exports before the blockade was fully effective.
+By the time they reversed this decision, it was too late.
 "King Cotton" was dead, as the South could export less than 10% of its cotton.
 The blockade shut down the ten Confederate seaports with railheads that moved almost all the cotton.
 By June 1861, warships were stationed off the principal Southern ports, and a year later nearly 300 ships were in service.

 Blockade runners

-Gunline of nine Union ironclads.
-South Atlantic Blockading Squadron off Charleston.
-Continuous blockade of all major ports was sustained by North's overwhelming war production.
+A gunline of nine Union ironclads.
+The South Atlantic Blockading Squadron off Charleston.
+A continuous blockade of all major ports was sustained by the North's overwhelming war production.

-The Confederates began the war short on military supplies, which the agrarian South could not produce.
+The Confederates began the war short on military supplies, which the agrarian South could not produce in adequate numbers.
 Northern arms manufacturers were restricted by an embargo, ending existing and future contracts with the South.
 The Confederacy turned to foreign sources, connecting with financiers and companies like S. Isaac, Campbell & Company and the London Armoury Company in Britain, becoming the Confederacy's main source of arms.

 To transport arms safely to the Confederacy, British investors built small, fast, steam-driven blockade runners that traded arms and supplies from Britain, through Bermuda, Cuba, and the Bahamas in exchange for high-priced cotton.
 Many were lightweight and designed for speed, only carrying small amounts of cotton back to England.
 When the Union Navy seized a blockade runner, the ship and cargo were condemned as a prize of war and sold, with proceeds given to the Navy sailors; the captured crewmen, mostly British, were released.